vdsukhov/python-intro-course/_sources/chapters/control_flow.md

 ### Nested `if` - `else`

 You can nest `if-elif-else` statements inside other `if` statements.
 Let's consider the following simple example: we are receiving a message.
 First, we check if it is from `"Vladimir"`.
-Then, we check if it is a text or audio message.
+If it is, we then check whether it is a text or audio message.
 If it is a text message, we read it; if it is an audio message, we ignore it.

 ```python
 name = input("Enter your name: ")